deweylab/CellO/README.md

                         <output_prefix>.model.dill
   -m MODEL, --model=MODEL
                         Path to pretrained model file.
+  -l REMOVE_ANATOMICAL, --remove_anatomical=REMOVE_ANATOMICAL
+                        A comma-separated list of terms ID's from the Uberon Ontology specifying which tissues to use to filter results.
+All cell types known to be resident to the input tissues will be filtered from the results.
   -p PRE_CLUSTERING, --pre_clustering=PRE_CLUSTERING
                         A TSV file with pre-clustered cells.
 The first column stores the cell names/ID's (i.e. the column names of